• Recipes

 • ½ cup frozen peas or shelled edamame

-• approx. 2 cups additional chopped mixed vegetables - such as mushrooms, cabbage, corn, onion, snow peas; fresh or frozen.
+• 2 cups chopped mixed vegetables - such as mushrooms, cabbage, corn, onion, snow peas; fresh or frozen

 • 3 green onions, chopped

-• 2 tablespoons soy sauce or tamari (for GF)
+• 2 tablespoons soy sauce - or gluten-free tamari

-• ½ cup JUST Egg, optional - Plant-based egg product; See Note 2.
+• ½ cup JUST Egg, optional - a plant-based egg substitute; See Note 2 for tofu option

 • pinch of red pepper flakes, optional